Frequently Asked Questions

 For Entertainment Professionals

 GDTF was originally conceived and jointly developed by the GDTF development group, comprised of Vectorworks, MA Lighting, and ROBE Lighting.
 This development group currently is responsible for any GDTF maintenance.
 Additionally, manufacturers that have adopted the format or are working on implementing it are also involved in providing feedback for the future development of GDTF.
-The GDTF-share is hosted by the German Entertainment Technology Association known as VPLT.
+The GDTF-share is hosted by the German Entertainment Technology Association known as VPLT .

 Look for the GDTF file icon, consult this website for a list of companies that support the file format, and check the GDTF Share or contact the manufacturer directly.
 If a manufacturer does not currently support the file format and you'd like them to participate, contact the manufacturer directly and ask them about it.

-Absolutely.
-You can use the GDTF Builder to create a GDTF file yourself.
-To help you get started, we have been publishing training materials on our GDTF & MVR channel on YouTube.
-For any questions, feel free to use the GDTF Forum.
+Your first contact point should always be the manufacturer.
+You should ask for the GDTF file directly here, because the manufacturers have the best information about their devices and how to build a GDTF properly.
+But you can also use the GDTF Builder to create a GDTF file yourself.
+To help you get started, there are the Help pages and we been publishing training materials on our GDTF & MVR channel on YouTube .
+For any questions, feel free to use the GDTF Forum .

 Yes.
-GDTF is defined within the DIN SPEC 15800:2022.
+MVR is defined within DIN SPEC 15801:2023-12 , GDTF is defined within the DIN SPEC 15800:2022-02 .

 Yes.
 The current version supports lighting devices, media servers, and rigging items like truss and hoist.
 Future planned improvements include video projectors and audio equipment like speakers.

-You can read the GDTF Specification, check out the Forum, see the project's GitHub page, or email us via the Contact Us form.
+You can read the GDTF Specification, check out the Forum , see the project's GitHub page , or email us via the Contact Us form.